mvadari/XRPL-Standards/xls-transaction-auth.md

 ### 3.2.
 Failure Conditions

-* `Permissions` is too long.
+* `Permissions` is too long (the limit is 10), or includes duplicates.
 * Any of the specified permissions are invalid.
 * The account specified in `Authorize` doesn't exist.

 ### 3.3.
 State Changes

-A `TransactionAuth` object will be created, modified, or deleted based on the provided fields.
+A `AccountPermission` object will be created, modified, or deleted based on the provided fields.

 ## 4. Transactions: Common Fields